 “But how do I get through right now?”
 I asked.

 “Just like this,” she said.
 “This is the guts of it.
 Getting through these moments, the times when it’s hard, when every muscle in your body is tense, and you’re forced to go on faith when I say that it will get easier.”

-So if you’re where I was and you’re wondering if you’ll ever feel better, you will.
+I know that not everyone’s mental health and substance use experiences match mine.
+But many do.
+If you’re where I was and you’re wondering if you’ll ever feel better, you will.
 You’ll just have to trust me.

 Maintain your physical wellbeing and keep your brain away from the addiction.
 Maintaining a workout regiment will not only keep you thriving and physically healthy but it will give your brain the correct mindset.